accelerate-usa/tutor-data-standard/README.md

 ## Security And Privacy

 DATAS dashboards are designed for local review.
-Users should not commit student-level operational data, generated stress data, `.env` files, Streamlit secrets, API keys, or local mapping profiles.
-The repository ignores common local secret files, but any real credential that has lived in a working directory should be rotated before launch.
+Users should not commit student-level operational data, generated stress data, `.env` files, or local mapping profiles.

 ## Governance And Contributions